-- A spreadsheet to help farm managers estimate how much overtime they would have to pay under their current employee work schedules.
+A spreadsheet to help farm managers estimate how much overtime they would have to pay under their current employee work schedules.
 The tool can also estimate costs of new work schedules.
-To use the tool, you will need to know current compensation levels and work schedules. - A new extension bulletin on "Adapting Your Labor in response to the new overtime rules.
-The guide does not make recommendations, but details the positive and negative implications of changes to work schedules, employee policies, pay rates and bonuses.
+To use the tool, you will need to know current compensation levels and work schedules.

+A new extension bulletin on

+"Adapting Your Labor

+Strategies to New

+York's Revised Farm

+Labor Employment

+Laws" discusses the pro

+and cons of various

+management strategies

-Strategies to New York's Revised Farm Labor Employment Laws" discusses the pro and cons of various management strategies that farm may consider
+that farm may consider